ShanMallinathan/ShanMallinathan/README.md

 I am a master's student in robotics gearing up to redefine this industry

-🔭 I’m currently working on Autonomous manipulation of the mobile manipulator (MiR with UR16) using lightweight 3D object detection models
+🔭 I’m currently working on Autonomous manipulation of a mobile manipulator (MiR with UR16) using lightweight 3D object detection models

 🌱 I am currently learning Pytorch

 🤖 I have so far worked on manipulator kinematics;
-                           path planning, path following and kalman filtering for mobile robots, people following robot,
+                           path planning, path following and Kalman filtering for mobile robots, people following robots,
                            OpenCV C++, Python,
                            Machine learning and machine vision.
    Some of these works can be found here